CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-Commands.md

   <vrf-id>         VRF
   <peer-group-id>  Domain

-### Atrributes
+### Attributes

-  extended         If 'on', it means we can announce the EXT_COMMUNITIES
+  extended         If 'on', it means we can announce the EXT_COMMUNITIES attribute to this peer, otherwise we cannot.

-                   attribute to this peer, otherwise we cannot. large            If 'on', it means we can announce the LARGE_COMMUNITIES attribute to this peer, otherwise we cannot. regular          If 'on', it means we can announce the COMMUNITIES attribute to this peer, otherwise we cannot.
+  large            If 'on', it means we can announce the LARGE_COMMUNITIES attribute to this peer, otherwise we cannot.

+  regular          If 'on', it means we can announce the COMMUNITIES attribute to this peer, otherwise we cannot.

 ## nv set vrf <vrf-id> router bgp peer-group <peer-group-id> address-family ipv4-unicast attribute-mod

 ### Usage